 Stopping an active sync

-Stop an active sync by hovering over the sync circle progress indicator in the plugin’s footer and pressing the X icon.
+Stop an active sync by clicking the square in the sync progress icon ().
 Artboards that have already successfully uploaded will remain in your prototype even if you stop the sync in mid-progress.

 Changing your sync settings

 Use Craft Manager to adjust your Sketch settings for Craft Sync:

 - Click the Craft Manager icon in your toolbar.